Frequently Asked Questions

 Your payment is due before you can be officially registered for a course.
 If you prefer not to pay the entire amount before the course starts, the Business Office offers a Tuition Installment Plan.
 Payments are scheduled at certain times throughout the semester and there is a $45.00 set-up fee.
 See information here.
 In addition, you may also be able to take advantage of Regent's Tuition Deferral Program if you have employer tuition benefits.
 See information here.

 We accept cash, check (U.S. bank), Mastercard, American Express, VISA, and Discover.

-Are Professional Learning courses eligible for federal aid or military benefits?
+Are Professional Development courses eligible for federal aid or military benefits?

 No, they are not eligible for federal aid or military benefits since they are considered non-degree status.